adirofir123/adirofir123/README.md

 ### 🎮 About Me

 - 🎓 Passionate about low-level programming, algorithms, and systems architecture
-- 💡 Always trying to build tools that *actually do something useful*
 - 🧠 Obsessed with understanding how things work under the hood
 - 👾 Dreaming of working in the game industry — not just as a gamer, but as a developer